hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/CompositeCreatorFrame.rst

 .. image:: images/comp_crt/clear.png
     :align: left

-The "Clear all entries" button at the top will reset all inputs to their default values.
+The :py:data:`Clear all entries` button at the top will reset all inputs to their default values.
 Note that no confirmation will be asked of the user.

 Generate composite